 Cropped Puffer For Glacier Shores

-A cropped puffer over sleek black layers keeps the silhouette clean while still ready for the chill off the ice.
-Chunky white sneakers and socks feel practical for rocky ground but still look intentional in photos.
-The small crossbody adds just enough polish without getting in the way when you move around the ship or step onto shore.
+The small crossbody adds just enough polish without getting in the way as you move around the ship or step onto shore.

 ✨ Get the Look